symengine/symengine/README.md

 The `binutils-dev`(`binutils-devel`) is optional, but recommended for stacktrace support.

 Not installing `binutils-dev` may generate an error during the installation process.
 This is because `BFD` in `binutils-dev`(`binutils-devel`) is used for stacktracing.
 However, you can avoid this error by disabling `BFD` while installing.

     cmake -DWITH_BFD=no .

-This will disable stacktrace support and not recommended if you are interested in development.
+This will disable stacktrace support and is not recommended if you are interested in development.

 Install csympy::